 The introduction of VAT will likely lead to a slight increase in the prices of goods and services, as businesses will need to pass on the VAT to consumers.

-Businesses will need to adapt their accounting systems and processes to comply with VAT regulations.
+Businesses must adapt their accounting systems and processes to comply with VAT regulations.
 They may also need to invest in new software or hire additional staff to manage VAT-related tasks.

 VAT is expected to generate significant revenue for the Qatari government, which can be used to fund public services and infrastructure projects.